DFreds/flutter_redux_boilerplate/README.md

 * `ios/Runner/Info.plist` (CFBundleName, replace the `<string>` entry)
 * `redux_app.dart` (title property)

 ## Motivation

-I wasn't happy with the other Flutter Redux boilerplates as I found they included too many optional libraries.
-This boilerplate contains only the most basic libraries required to implement Redux in a Flutter application while still showcasing how to do all the necessary Redux patterns.
+I wasn't happy with the other Flutter Redux boilerplates as I found they included too many optional libraries or strange application structures and methodologies.
+This boilerplate contains only the basic libraries required to implement Redux in a Flutter application while still showcasing how to do all the necessary Redux patterns.

 The two main libraries are listed below.

 * [redux.dart](https://pub.dartlang.org/packages/redux)
 * [flutter_redux.dart](https://pub.dartlang.org/packages/flutter_redux)

-Read about the basics of Redux [here](https://github.com/johnpryan/redux.dart/blob/master/doc/basics.md).
+Additionally, I tried to keep the application structure as similar as possible to the "standard" React/Redux structure.

 ## App Structure